-Learn how to do housework quickly by learning how to speed clean, this will help you to reduce the amount of time you spend cleaning but will still allow you to do a thorough job, you can read my post on how to speed up your cleaning time here.
+Learn how to do housework quickly by learning how to speed clean; this will help you reduce the amount of time you spend cleaning but will still allow you to do a thorough job; you can read my post on how to speed up your cleaning time here.

 - Establish a routine

-Get organised and establish routines, having a good routine is the foundation for keeping your house clean.
-It can be very easy to be overwhelmed by a disorganized house.
-I have written a few posts about how to create a good routine, to get you started you can
+Get organized and establish routines; having a good routine is the foundation for keeping your house clean.
+It can be very easy to be overwhelmed by a messy home.
+I have written a few posts about how to create a good routine.
+To get you started, you can

-read how here, then you can have a go at creating your own routines to fit in with your schedule and commitments.
+read how here, you can have a go at making routines to fit in with your schedule and commitments.

 - Write a list

 Write a list and start.
-I find that having a list allows me to prioritise the jobs I need to get done and makes it easier to know where to start cleaning, I use my list as my personal motivator to end procrastination and get some motivation for housework!
+Having a plan allows me to prioritize the jobs I need to get done and makes it easier to know where to start cleaning; I use my list as my motivator to end procrastination and get some motivation for housework!

 - Set a timer